 What is Dewatering?

-Once the structure is completed or sufficiently complete to resist hydrostatic loads that the pumping can be stopped and groundwater levels allowed to recovery back to their natural levels.
-Very occasionally it can prove cost effective to provide long term or permanent groundwater control to avoid uplift pressures.
+Once the structure is completed, or has sufficient structural integrity to resist hydrostatic loads, then pumping can be stopped and groundwater levels allowed to recovery back to their natural levels.
+Occasionally it can prove viable to provide long term or permanent groundwater control measures to control uplift pressures.

 Groundwater control extends this definition to encompass any pumping or recharge system used to manipulate groundwater levels for a range of purposes.
-Examples include; recharge systems used to limit external drawdown and mitigate settlement risks; vacuum drainage systems for pore pressure control in fine soils; hydraulic barriers used to control migration of contaminates; groundwater lowering used to under-drain and consolidate weak soils; and groundwater lowering to facilitate pile construction.
+Examples include; recharge systems used to limit external drawdown and mitigate environmental or settlement risks or as a means for disposal; vacuum drainage systems for pore pressure control in fine soils; hydraulic barriers used to control migration of contaminates; groundwater lowering used to under-drain and consolidate weak soils; and groundwater lowering to facilitate pile construction.

 The choice of pumping system used for dewatering or groundwater systems depends on the amount of drawdown required and the ground conditions; see diagram.
-The assessment of the ground conditions is generally based on a geotechnical borehole site investigation sometimes supported by specialist pumping tests.
+The assessment of the ground conditions at a site is generally based on a geotechnical investigation sometimes supported by specialist pumping tests.

 In fine soils such as silt and silty sand, dewatering is primarily concerned with reduction in pore pressures rather than reduction in the water content.
-This is because capillary action allows significant reduction in pore pressures with minimal change in soil water content.
+This is because capillary action allows significant reduction in pore pressures, including negative pore pressures, with minimal change in soil water content.